Good Gottesman-Kitaev-Preskill codes from the NTRU cryptosystem: GKP codes from NTRU lattices

 \subsection{Numerical results}

-In fig.~\ref{fig:NTRU_sample}, we have computed the shortest vector lengths for $N_{\rm sample}=100$ randomly sampled NTRU lattices for varying $q$ and $n$ with $p=3$, which are put in comparison with samples over (less constrained) random cyclic lattices, where $h$ is sampled randomly from $R_q$ and (more constrained) NTRU lattices with $f$ invertible in $R_q$ and bounded non-zero entries $d=\lfloor n/3 \rfloor$ (in panel $b)$) and with even more constrained NTRU lattices where we also required the public key $h$ to be invertible in $R_q$.
+In fig.~\ref{fig:NTRU_sample}, we have computed the shortest vector lengths for $N_{\rm sample}=100$ randomly sampled NTRU lattices for varying $q$ and $n$ with $p=3$.
+We compare samples over NTRU-like random cyclic lattices, where $h$ is sampled randomly from $R_q$ in row $a)$ with NTRU lattices over $\Phi=x^n-1$ with $f$ invertible in $R_q$ and bounded non-zero entries $d=\lfloor n/3 \rfloor$ (in row $b)$).
+We also compare the average length of shortest vectors for even more constrained NTRU lattices where we also required the public key $h$ to be invertible in $R_q$ in row $c$.
 In this case we obtain $g$ from the amended distribution $g \sim p D(d+1,d)$ since otherwise $g$ -- and thus $h$ -- would have a trivial root $g(1)=0$ rendering the polynomial non-invertible.
+Finally, in row $d)$, we perform the experiment using the setup of ref.~\cite{StehleSteinfeld}, where the quotient $\Phi=x^n+1$ is chosen to be irreducible and $n$ is a power of $2$.

-In our statistics we observe that random cyclic lattices appear to agree well with the Gaussian heuristic, while the growth of the shortest vector length of the NTRU lattices degrades with increasing $q$, but adheres well to the bound given in Corollary \ref{cor:Qi}.
+In our statistics we observe that random cyclic lattices (row $a$) appear to agree well with the Gaussian heuristic, while the growth of the shortest vector length of the NTRU lattices in row $b)$ and $c)$ degrades with increasing $q$, consistent with the bound given in Corollary \ref{cor:Qi}.
 Based on our numerics, we also conjecture the following.

 \begin{conjecture}[Good GKP codes] A GKP code with $\CL=\sqrt{{\lambda}/{q}}L$, where $L$ is specified by the basis in \eqref{eq:HCS} and $h$ is selected at random from $R_q=\Z_q\lrq{x}/\langle x^n-1\rangle$, is likely a good code with $k=n$ and